g10kaviya/22MIS0375/notification_system_design.md

 Wrong table structure is assumed.
 The studentID and isRead live in student_notifications, not notifications.
 The query should join both tables or query student_notifications directly.
 SELECT * is wasteful as it fetches all columns including potentially large text fields that may not be needed for a list view.
-Without LIMIT, the query returns every unread notification that could be thousands of rows for an active student.
-Full table scan.
-Without indexes on studentID and isRead, the database scans every row in the table.
-SELECT * reads all columns from disk, increasing I/O.
 Sorting without index.
 ORDER BY createdAt DESC requires an in-memory sort of all matching rows (filesort) if there's no index covering the sort order.
-At 5,000,000 notifications, this means scanning millions of rows, reading all their columns, and sorting the result set — all for one request.

 The optimized query: